 (*Here is the simple analysis: The market’s oft-praised “efficiency” only applies to measured costs.
 Every market transaction has enormous unmeasured side effects, paid for by the community and the environment rather than the buyer or seller.
 Those are called “externalized costs” or “externalities”; look it up.
 Studies have shown that no corporation would be profitable if it had to pay for its externalities.
 The externalities include, war, poverty, and ecocide.)

-But the idiot corporate executives can’t see that, because each is in the position of “if I want to keep my expensive home, I just have to be concerned with making a quick buck right now; I’ll leave it to someone else to worry about saving the ecosystem.”
+The idiot corporate executives can’t see it, because each is in the position of “if I want to keep my expensive home, I just have to be concerned with making a quick buck right now; I’ll leave it to someone else to worry about saving the ecosystem.”
 That’s how capitalism works.

 There is no reforming capitalism; it must be ended.
 Money IS influence, and it will always find a way around or through any legislation that tries to keep it out of politics.
 We are ruled by the wealthy, as Gilens and Page proved statistically in 2014.
 The only way to end rule by the wealthy class is to not HAVE a wealthy class, and that requires a very different economic system.
 Indeed, trade increases inequality, by favoring the trader who was already in the better bargaining position.
 Thus, the only way to not have a wealthy class is to end trade — i.e., to share everything.
-That means returning to a way of life we haven’t seen in 10,000 years.
-But it’s time, for we also haven’t seen a major climate change in 10,000 years.
-Our old way of life is ending; we must live in a new way or not at all.
+That means resuming some aspects of the hunter-gatherer life, if not all of them — i.e., correcting a wrong turn we made 10,000 years ago.
+That’s an enormous change.
+But if we don’t do that, we’re going extinct, an even bigger change.

 The first step is to get more people talking about it.